lvgl/lvgl/docs/intro/index.md

 - Various input devices such as touchpad, mouse, keyboard, encoder etc.
 - Multi-language support with UTF-8 encoding
 - Multi-display support, i.e. use more TFT, monochrome displays simultaneously
-- Fully customizable graphic elements
+- Fully customizable graphic elements withh CSS-like styles
 - Hardware independent to use with any microcontroller or display
 - Scalable to operate with little memory (64 kB Flash, 16 kB RAM)
 - OS, External memory and GPU supported but not required